pymumu/smartdns/ReadMe_en.md

     - Open the forwarding program of REDIRECT mode on port 1081 of this machine.

+1. Bootstrap DNS

+    For upstream servers with domain name, smartdns will use servers with IP address types for resolution, so there is no need to configure bootstrap DNS, but if there are special needs, you can specify bootstrap DNS .
+The steps are as follows:

+    1. nameserver server upstream server

+        use nameserver set upstream server for domain name

+        ```
+        server dns.server # this domain name will be resolved by 1.2.3.4
+        server 1.2.3.4 -group bootstrap-dns
+        nameserver /dns.server/bootstrap-dns
+        ```

+    1. Set bootstrap DNS server

+        use `-bootstrap-dns` option to set server as bootstrap DNS.

+        ```
+        server 1.2.3.4 -bootstrap-dns
+        server dns.server
+        ```

 1. More questions
     More questions, please read issue: [https://github.com/pymumu/smartdns/issues](https://github.com/pymumu/smartdns/issues)